Building a better metalcasting platform: A work in progress

 After the acquisition activity dies down, we’ll turn our attention to improving our infrastructure – making investments in equipment, automation, processes, and other vital areas that will help us continue to improve our quality and productivity.

-In closing, we look forward to being a better supplier tomorrow – not just better than the competition but exceeding our customers’ expectations and our own internal benchmarks.
-Delighting stakeholders – our employees, customers, suppliers, communities, and the industry – is a relative novelty in this industry.
+In closing, we look forward to being a better supplier tomorrow – not just better than the competition but exceeding our customers’ expectations and internal benchmarks.
+Delighting stakeholders – our employees, customers, suppliers, communities, and the industry – is a relative novelty.
 We aim to change that.